 We have started the process of exposing the chainplates.
 This raised a few questions.
 One of the previous owners, Keith Essex, claimed to have had extensive refit work done on Veritas (then named Nunatak).
 On the order of $200k in 2010.
 He told me (via email) that all the chainplates had been replaced in Mazatlan Mexico.
 I contacted Marine Services Mazatlan, Richard Cummings, but his records records only go back to 2012.

 The caulking at the deck appeared to be good condition.
-Several bolts are askew.
-Some bolts have washers some do not.
-Whether the work is new or original, the appearance is low-quality.
+However, many bolts are askew.
+Some bolts had washers some do not.
+Whether the work is new or original, the appearance is very low-quality.
 Once everything is exposed we will ask a rigger to take a look.

 When we finally got around to pulling one of the chainplates it seemed to be it good condition.
 The rust stains were from the 304 ss bolts and washers.
 Unfortunately, the plywood core felt damp.
 After removing all the chainplates we had the knees inspected.
 The moisture readings were not elevated badly and the glass work appeared to sound.
 Overall the recommendation was to stop any additional water ingress and allow the knees to dry over the winter.

 We found that the chainplates installed for the foward lower shrouds appear to be intended for the intermediate backstays (they are smaller 38mm x 9.5mm stock) were installed at the forward lower shrouds.
 These will need to be replaced as the pin hole 5/8" should be 1/2" for the 5/16" wire specified on the design drawing.

 We decided to replace all of the chainplates along with the bolts and backing plates.
 The faces of the knees will need to be cleaned up as well as the bolt holes.
 The through deck openings will also need to be cleaned up.